RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 Feel free to add others if they interest you.

-If you use the structure given above, you can just pass the dictionary that you created to the DataFrame constructor and you should have something that looks like this.
+If you use the structure given above, you can just pass the dictionary that you created to the DataFrame constructor, and you should have something that looks like this.

 .. code:: python3